Eleanor Abbott (Paul)

 Tracy Mooney is a Métis Nation BC citizen, and her pronouns are she/her.
 Her ancestors are from the Red River Settlement in Manitoba and her Métis family names are Favell, Mackay, Linklater, and Clark.
 Tracy was born and raised in Merritt on Nlaka’pamux Territory, and currently lives with her family in West Kelowna on Syilx Territory.
 She is grateful to the keepers of the lands on which she lives, works, learns, and builds relationships.

-Before joining the BCFNJC as a Regional HR Manager, Tracy worked in Human Resources for over twenty years in the health system and spent the last four years of her career advocating for employment equity and improved experiences for Indigenous employees in mainstream healthcare.
+Before joining the BCFNJC as a Regional Human Resources Director, Tracy worked in Human Resources for over twenty years in the health system and spent the last four years of her career advocating for employment equity and improved experiences for Indigenous employees in mainstream healthcare.

 Tracy joined BCFNJC in January of 2023 and is excited to support staff through the rapid expansion and growth of the organization.
 She brings with her a passion for advancing Human Resources, specifically recruitment, retention, and pathways to improve experiences for Indigenous job seekers and employees.
 She recognizes that a culturally safe workplace, focused on employee wellness will result in improved outcomes for the clients that BCFNJC serves.
 She is a general member of Chartered Professionals in Human Resources of BC & Yukon (CPHR) and an associate member of AFOA Canada.